We welcome all experienced jumpers!

 Winter Jumping Dates

 We will be jumping this winter for experienced jumpers as well as students on free fall (Students please contact us to make sure we can accommodate you).
 We’ll be jumping on the following days starting at 10AM.
 A heated packing area will be available between jumps.
-If we are weathered out on the primary day, the backup day (listed below in parentheses) will be our jump day.

 ** If weather doesn’t look good we’ll post on our facebook page of any cancelations **